dcomms/dcomms/docs/drp_whitepaper.md

 ### Contact book sniffing

-The attack is possible if an attacker runs a "sensor network" which records pairs of source and destination IDs, to get track source and destination users. **Countermeasures:** frequently change IDsalt and synchronize it with contacts; have unique IDsalt per contact book entry; exchange IDs in safe place, so only A and B know about IDsalt's, IDa, IDb; send many testINVITEs to some unknown IDs (not in contact book) so it will be not possible to understand is it realINVITE or testINVITE.
+The attack is possible if an attacker runs a "sensor network" which records pairs of source and destination regIDs, to get track source and destination users, if he has a way to link regID to user. **Countermeasures:** frequently change regID and synchronize it with contacts; have unique regID per contact book entry; exchange regIDs in safe place, so only A and B know about regIDs; send many testINVITEs to some unknown regIDs (not in contact book) so it will be not possible to understand is it realINVITE or testINVITE.

 ### Target user IP sniffing

-The attacker who is interested in getting IP address of target user can generate an ID in IDspace that is close to target ID, become his neighbor (settle at target location) and get IP address of the target. **Countermeasures:** use unique temporary IDs, settle and connect to neighbors, don't connect to new neighbors after exposing the temporary ID to some potentially bad users;
+The attacker who is interested in getting IP address of target user and who knows his regIDa, can generate a regIDx in regIDspace that is close to target regIDa, become his neighbor and get IP address of the target user. **Countermeasures:** use unique temporary regIDs, don't connect to any new neighbors after exposing the regIDa to some potentially bad users

 ### UDP-level DDoS attacks

 When an attacker knows IP address of target, he can run a regular UDP flooding attack over target IP.
 Cases:

-- target IP address is is rendezvous peer. **Resolutions:** use DDoS-resistant hosting providers to host RPs; dynamically change IP addresses of the RPs (exchange servers, deploy RP using automation); use CAPTCHA
+- target IP address is rendezvous peer. **Resolutions:** use DDoS-resistant hosting providers to host RPs; dynamically change IP addresses of the RPs (exchange servers, deploy RP using automation); use CAPTCHA

 - target IP address is user's peer. **Resolutions:** change internet service provider; use only temporary IDsalt values and/or don't disclose IDsalt.
 See also: "Target user IP sniffing"